AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 1. Repeat the process described in this article for all the projects whose resources you want to budget using the new tools.
 1. If some of the fields do not match, start the process from the beginning and ensure all your prerequisites are met for managing your resources in the Resource Budgeting section.

-### Match job roles between Legacy Resource Pools and Resource Pools
+### Match job roles between Legacy Resource Pools and Resource Pools {#match-job-roles-between-legacy-resource-pools-and-resource-pools}

 There are various ways to ensure that the Job Roles in your Legacy Resource Pools will also be associated with the users in your new Resource Pools.